nighthawkcoders/nighthawk_csp/_posts/2022-05-15-Final-Project1.md

        * Meeting team and sponsor objectives

 #### Team Expectations - Weekly (Wednesday at EOD, 6:00pm)
-* Mortensen PUSD AWS is a must for every team for weekly reviews
+* AWS is a must for every team for weekly reviews(Deployment managers see Mr.M for a PUSD AWS account)
 * Minimum of 3 Scrum Team Review Tickets
     * Checkpoint with Individual progress and meeting Individual Expectations
     * Checkpoint with Scrum Master and meeting Master plan